To the father figures out there— I think we all have a little Pop* to give.

 I've discovered the connection between myself and those I care about is a complex one.
-If it isn't, then I'm not doing it right.
-I am not "all in."
-No matter the connection, my whole heart has gotta be "in" (and I have a big heart).
+If it isn't, then I'm not doing it right, then I am not "all in."
+No matter the connection, my whole heart has gotta be "in."
 It drives my desire to inspire and support, to show my love in such a way that you feel you have your own personal cheerleader.
 Or "advocate"— if high school brings back less than desirable memories for you....
 That feels very fatherly to me.

 In my office life, it's very important to me that my staff knows that I know they are people too with special stories of their own.
-They do not just exist to make my business hum along.
+They don't just exist to make my business hum along.
 I feel very fortunate that I've created a life where I can be someone's employer and also show a big heart...and that those two things are not mutually exclusive.
-I feel a responsibility towards my employees and I am not afraid to let them know.
+I feel a responsibility towards my employees and I'm not afraid to let them know.
 In fact, I thrive on it.

 In my friendships, I bring my heart and soul.
-And I bear it as well.
 How else to bring out the best in each other?
-If you need me, you can count on me.
-I know we don't live in a world where that skill goes on a resume, but what a world that would be, right?
-Again, who doesn't want to feel that security from a father or father figure?
+You can count on me.
+I have your back.
+I know that skill doesn't make it onto a resume, but what a world that would be, right?

-Even with my four-legged charges—the dogs who reside as family in my home—I take care of them with as much tenderness as any father can.
-Believe me, if they had soccer practice, I would be at every match pacing the side lines (and of course, supplying all the kids with a protein-bakery snack).
+Even with my four-legged charges—the dogs who reside as family in my home— I take care of them with as much tenderness as any father can.
+Believe me, if they had soccer practice, I'd be at every match pacing the side lines (and of course, supplying all the kids with a Protein Bakery snack).

-So, in this day and age, when love continues to blur lines, defy old definitions and cross boundaries, I say—why not celebrate all of us who guide and care for others?
+Love continues to defy old definitions and cross boundaries, so I say—why not celebrate all of us who guide and care for others?